open-source-tabletop/respawn/season-1-big-guns.md

 ### The Big Guns!

-Big Guns are a new type of pick up that can be placed on your battlefield using a suitable marker.
+Big Guns are a new type of pick up that can be placed on your battlefield using a suitable marker and following the same rules for placement.
 Unlike the original pick ups you do not roll to determine the result until a character picks it up.
-In addition, once a character picks up a Big Gun they immediately perform a free action with the weapon then end their activation.
+In addition, once a character picks up a Big Gun they immediately perform a free attack action with the weapon then end their activation.
+If the character has no valid enemy model to target they must instead target a friendly model.
+If they have no models to target they lose the pick up.
+All Big Guns are lost after making their attack.

 When picking up a Big Gun roll a d6 and consult the list below to see which weapon they will use: